HimanshukrRana/Frontend-interview-Questions/README.md

 5: What is Doctype?

-6:How many types of storage?
+6: How many types of storage?

 7: If there is a for loop running over some time and your browser is not responding on that particular time.
 What will you do to make browser available and always         responding to the user?